Hundreds detained as Russians demand Alexei Navalny's release | DW | 31.01.2021

 Thousands of people turned out in cities across Russia on Sunday to demand the release of detained opposition leader Alexei Navalny.

-Police have, so far, arrested more than 500 demonstrators, according to monitoring group OVD-Info.
+Police have, so far, detained more than 1,000 demonstrators, according to monitoring group OVD-Info.
 Reuters reported that 100 people were detained in Moscow alone.

 Police closed off the capital's Lubyanka square near the Kremlin where protesters had planned to gather at midday local time (0900 UTC/GMT).
 Instead, organizers urged demonstrators to gather at another central square.